venkain/devops-infra/README.md

 ## Considerations

 For the sake of simplicity, several Terraform community modules were used in this project.
 They should be forked for usage in a real production environment.

+## Known Issues
+* Security group rule "allow_internal" is not created on every `terraform apply`.
+* SNS topic creation with **email** protocol is unsupported according to the [documentation](https://www.terraform.io/docs/providers/aws/r/sns_topic_subscription.html).
+* SSH key pair generation is also unsupported.

 ## Deployment